-During the second quarter of 2012, we recorded a loss of approximately \$7.1 million.
+During the second quarter of 2012, we recorded a loss of approximately \$7.1 million due to the reduction in the value of long-lived assets.
 This loss reflected a reduction to the carrying value of our first-generation constellation.
 This charge did not recur in 2013.